aliclark/the_wooden_sword/Good News, Bad News.md

 The 2 more severe safety concerns that present are:

-1) commercially or openly available, high(er) power AGIs being used by propagandists, scammers, and other harmful people
+1) commercially or openly available, high(er) power AGIs being used by scammers, opinion shapers, and other harmful people

 2) nation state (intelligence agencies) AGI propagation.
 Not necessarily as fun as it sounds.